 If a student requests a third year of a deferral, approval must be obtained from FGS.

-Students are to notify the PBDLD Office when they are ready to resume their PBDLD studies.
+Students are to notify the GDLD Office when they are ready to resume their GDLD studies.